 Before trying this guide follow the Finding the version of an Android device guide to find the version of Android your phone is running.

 This guide shows you how to add an "in case of emergency" (ICE) contact to your Android phone.
 It only covers Android 7.0 "Nougat" or later phones.
 This guide is only for phones that use standard Android like Google and Motorola.
-Larger phone manufactures like Samsung and Huawei use modified versions of Android and are not covered in this guide.
+Large phone manufactures like Samsung and Huawei use modified versions of Android and are not covered in this guide.
+For phones that don't work with these instructions please see my Emergency information on your smart phone article on AndyHat Disability.

-I created this guide on a Motorola Moto G5 and tested on a RAZER Android phone.
+I created this guide using a Motorola Moto G5 (Android 8/1/0) and tested on a RAZER Android phone.

 The instructions work best on a properly secured your phone with either a PIN, pattern or finger print security configured.